socomsystems/documentation/developer_manual/general/devenv.rst

 Get the source
 --------------

-There are two ways to obtain Nextcloud sources:
+There are two ways to obtain cyfrSpaces sources:

 * Using the `stable version <https://docs.nextcloud.org/server/stable/admin_manual/#installation>`_
 * Using the development version from `GitHub`_ which will be explained below.